sujoe77/DataLab/highscailability.md

 [How Do You Create A 100th Monkey Software Development Culture?](http://highscalability.com/blog/2013/7/17/how-do-you-create-a-100th-monkey-software-development-cultur.html)<br/>
 [At Some Point The Cost Of Servers Outweighs The Cost Of Programmers](http://highscalability.com/blog/2009/4/5/at-some-point-the-cost-of-servers-outweighs-the-cost-of-prog.html)<br/>
 [How Is Software Developed At Amazon?](http://highscalability.com/blog/2019/3/4/how-is-software-developed-at-amazon.html)(strategy)<br/>

+The key themes from the talk: decomposition, automation, and organize around the customer.

+The key idea:

+Scaling is by mitosis.
+Teams split apart into smaller teams that completely own a service.
+EC2 started as one two pizza team.

 [The Ultimate Guide: 5 Methods For Debugging Production Servers At Scale](http://highscalability.com/blog/2015/1/7/the-ultimate-guide-5-methods-for-debugging-production-server.html)<br/>
 [Malice Or Stupidity Or Inattention?
 Using Code Reviews To Find Backdoors](http://highscalability.com/blog/2016/3/2/malice-or-stupidity-or-inattention-using-code-reviews-to-fin.html)<br/>